Optimizing Your Restaurant Takeout & Delivery Services

-IMPORTANT NOTE: Before you implement any changes at your restaurant, check local mandates.
+IMPORTANT NOTE: Before you look at how to start a delivery service for your restaurant, check local mandates.
 You need to make sure that you are allowed to offer these services, and then follow safety protocol to slow the spread of COVID-19 while continuing to operate.

 Walk-in takeaway orders work by customers coming to your restaurant, looking at your takeout menu, placing an order and paying for it with the host, waiting inside the restaurant for the order to be prepared (or coming back in a few minutes), and taking the order out with them.